noah978/AltStore-Docs/sources.md

 Here you can specify whether apps should be classified as a beta application and receive a special beta tag on its app listing.

+Currently, this is also tied in with the Patreon app locking system used with AltStore/Delta betas.
+But it is not recommended to attempt to use it for this purpose since it will ultimately be changing in the future.

 ## Updating apps

 AltStore will automatically notify users about updates to your app and will prompt them to install the update.
+This occurs specifically when the version number listed in the Source is higher than the currently installed version number.

 This means that the following properties should be changed to reflect the updated app: